Voluntary Disclosures Program

 A valid disclosure must meet all of the following four conditions:

-- be voluntary (you make a disclosure before you become aware of any compliance action initiated by the CRA or Revenue Quebec—if you are a resident or business in Quebec—against you or an associated or related party);
+- be voluntary (you make a disclosure before you become aware of any compliance action initiated by the CRA against you with respect to the disclosed information);

 - may involve a penalty;